webarch-coop/ansible-role-apt/README.md

     ( ansible_local.bash.path is not defined )
 ```

-The [Yarn Class Ansible role](https://git.coop/webarch/yarn) provides an example of this usage.
+The [Yarn Classic Ansible role](https://git.coop/webarch/yarn) provides an example of this usage in the [apt.yml](https://git.coop/webarch/yarn/-/blob/master/tasks/apt.yml) tasks, `ansible_local.bash.path` is used by the `gpg --dearmor` task, the `ansible_local.dpkg.arch` variable is used bu the [yarn.sources](https://git.coop/webarch/yarn/-/blob/master/templates/yarn.sources.j2) template and the `ansible_local.gpg.version` variables is used to conditionally include the `--with-fingerprint --with-subkey-fingerprint` options with `gpg`.

-See also the [Bullseye role](https://git.coop/webarch/bullseye) for upgrading from Debian Buster and the [localhost repo](https://git.coop/webarch/localhost) which can be used with this role to configure the `sources.list` file locally.

 ## Role variables